matthewharwood/deno-preact/README.md

 # What This is:
-This is a working example of a SSG with partial hydration aka ⚡🧩💦.
+This is a working example of a SSG with partial(selective) hydration[⚡🧩💦].

 # Why